-Facility and Building Services Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
+Facility and Building Services Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
 Meets Standard The school's occupancy certificate is current.
 The school maintains current safety inspections and drills.
 The school provides daily transportation to students in compliance with Idaho Code.
 The school provides a compliant lunch program.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.